DyadaMorgan/openprivnet/README.md

     python3 keygen.py

-Then put the generated secret.key file into the keys folder in the client root directory.
+Then put the generated secret.key file into the "keys" folder in the server root directory.

 Then put the client ID into the client folder and run the client: